 You can do the same thing.

-Seek out the artists that inspire you and write them a letter.
-Today they're your literary hero, but fifteen years from now you could be collaborating with them on an exciting project.
+Seek out the artists that inspire you and write to them.
+Today, he or she may be your literary hero, but fifteen years from now you could be collaborating with them on an exciting project.

 All it takes is a letter.